 In high quality child development programs, parent/family involvement and support is critical; we appreciate the time and efforts you contribute!
 Thank you for your support.
-All families, especially those participating on the State subsidized program, are under no obligation to participate in any events or activities.
+All families, especially those participating on the State subsidized program, are under no obligation to participate in any fundraisers or donations of any items.